 (2) NSR, Oregon Title V Operating Permit and General ACDP actions.
 In addition to section (1), DEQ will provide notice of NSR, Oregon Title V Operating Permit and General ACDP actions as follows:

-(a) Advertisement in a newspaper of general circulation in the area where the source or sources are or will be located or a DEQ publication designed to give general public notice; and
+(a) Advertisement in a newspaper of general circulation in the area where the source or sources are or will be located, electronic noticing (termed e-notice), or a DEQ publication designed to give general public notice; and

 (b) Other means, if necessary, to assure adequate notice to the affected public.